Manage your research data

 Guidance on managing your research data throughout the lifecycle of your project.

-Effectively sharing and managing your research data can increase its visibility (and consequently the visibility of your research), ensuring the full potential of your research is exploited.
+Managing and sharing your research data can increase its visibility (and consequently the visibility of your research), ensuring the full potential of your research is exploited.
 This can then provide a growing resource for further research, education and training.
-Doctoral students are strongly encouraged to deposit data from their research project.

 Research data is all data arising as a result of a research project.
 It can take many forms, including paper and electronic records, recordings, or products arising from the research.
 Data can be raw data, analysed data, and data which arise during the course of research which is later translated into another form or destroyed, such as audio and video recordings.